Skip to main content

 Reporting

-Participants are required to report on the HLA-B*57:01 status as positive or negative.
+Participants are required to report on the relevant HLA allele status as positive or negative.

 Participants must only use the reporting forms provided within the UK NEQAS for H&I Participant’s Portal and are required to return results within 10 days.